-E-500 Resources - Aid to the Aged, Blind, and Disabled (AABD)
+E-500 Resources - AABD

 Resources are generally defined as those assets, including both real and personal property, which an individual, or couple, possesses.
 Resources include all liquid assets as well as those assets which are not presently in liquid form.
 Liquid assets are those assets that can be easily converted to cash such as checking or savings accounts, certificates of deposit or life insurance policies with a cash surrender value.